Disappearance of Melanie Melanson: Investigation

 The Woburn Police Department originally thought that Melanson had run off to Florida, as she had run away before.
 They organized a massive search to find the teenager, using everything from cadaver dogs to helicopters, and there were substantial digs as well.
 None of the searches were successful, and no clues to Melanson's disappearance were found.
 There have been no arrests in the case.
 In August 1992, an anonymous caller suggested police should search a pond near the party site; although police followed up, nothing was found.

 Aftermath

 In the spring of 2009, authorities announced a renewed push on the case and offered a $5,000 reward for information to solve it.
 In 2012, a doctor hired in the case has used a new science method called Decomposition Odor Analysis (DOA) to help find Melanie.

 Police now believe Melanson was a victim of foul play.
-Her grandmother and parents are now deceased.
+Her grandmother, parents and brother are now deceased.